![]() |

-Eight Eight Compass Directions and Things That Can Be Associated with EachThis is the novel King King Serialisation
+Eight Eight Compass Directions and Things That Can Be Associated with EachThis is King King Serialisation

 The yearly cycle